Make sure you are in the right directory (folder) in your terminal

 Section 2: Typesetting

-If LATEX reports any errors — easily identifiable as lines in the log beginning with an exclamation mark (!) — don’t panic!
-Turn to § B.3 below, identify what went wrong, and fix it in your input file.
+If LATEX or one of the other programs reports any errors — easily identifiable as lines in the log beginning with an exclamation mark (!) — don’t panic!
+Turn to § B.3 below, identify what went wrong, and fix it in your document.
 Then re-run LATEX.

 Exercise — Running LATEX in a terminal or console window